spacefreak86/pyquarantine-milter/README.md

-# pyquarantine
+# pyquarantine-milter
-A pymilter based sendmail/postfix pre-queue filter with the ability to add, remove and modify e-mail headers.
+A pymilter based sendmail/postfix pre-queue filter with the ability to quarantine e-mails, send notifications and modify e-mail headers and/or bodies.
 The project is currently in beta status, but it is already used in a productive enterprise environment that processes about a million e-mails per month.

+It is useful in many cases due to its flexible configuration and the ability to handle any number of quarantines and/or modifications sequential.

-The basic idea is to define rules with conditions and actions which are processed when all conditions are true.
+The basic idea is to configure rules with optional conditions.
+If all conditions match, the configured actions (e.g. quarantine, modify, ...) within the rule are performed on the e-mail.
+Each action can have its own conditions as well.

 ## Dependencies
 pyquarantine is depending on these python packages, but they are installed automatically if you are working with pip.